 What is the Safety Risk Model?

 A good understanding of risk is required to deliver a safer, more efficient and sustainable rail system.
-RSSB’s Safety Risk Model provides a network-wide view of risk and is used by companies and projects to support risk-based decision making.
+The consideration of safety performance and risk helps make informed judgements and take safe decisions.
+Our Safety Risk Model (SRM) provides a network-wide view of risk and is used to support risk-based decision making.

 Safety Risk Model: Improving safety and reducing costs

 Learn how the SRM has made improved safety and saved the industry tens of millions of pounds in unnecessary expenditure.
 It supports safety planning, safety monitoring, analysing options and managing change, both nationally and locally.
 It is a particularly powerful tool when a decision involves complex trade-offs between costs and benefits.